fouadhussain/VendingMachine/README.md

 ----------------------------------------------------
 Test Description:

--Do not reset the Vending Machine.
+- Do not reset the Vending Machine.

--Then order a Coke by inserting 2 dimes and 1 quarter (total=45)
+- Then order a Coke by inserting 2 dimes and 1 quarter (total=45)

 Test Input Data:

--Input the value = "n" when prompted to reset Vending Machine
+- Input the value = "n" when prompted to reset Vending Machine

--Input the value="1" when prompted what product to purchase (coke)
+- Input the value="1" when prompted what product to purchase (coke)

--Input the values {dime, dime, quarter} --> i.e. enter 3 coins only
+- Input the values {dime, dime, quarter} --> i.e. enter 3 coins only

--Input the value = "n" when prompted to cancel the request
+- Input the value = "n" when prompted to cancel the request

 Expected result:

--The Product IS dispensed
+- The Product IS dispensed

--Total Change Given = 20cent
+- Total Change Given = 20cent

--Coins Returned {dime; dime} i.e. 20 cent
+- Coins Returned {dime; dime} i.e. 20 cent